elmerdotdev/wmad-a0523-react-lab-day/README.md

 ## Setup

-1. Run `npm install` after cloning your repository
+1. Run `npm install` after cloning your repository to install the node modules/packages
 2. Run `npm run dev` to start your Vite development server